chrisdtyu/Let-me-cook/README.md

    ```
    Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.

+### ⚠️ Note

+>  Some features require a MySQL database that was hosted on a university server.
+That database is no longer active.
+> **To view the full functionality, [watch the demo video here](https://www.youtube.com/watch?v=DkWWEJSygE4).**

 ## Usage

 1. **Register/Login**: Create an account or log in to access personalized features.